 Sit up straight, stop slouching, shoulders back!
-We’ve all heard these commands coming from our parents, and teachers.
-Are you sitting up straight, right now?
-When you bring your attention to your sitting position, you probably sit up taller.
-You adjust your posture.
-Do you feel more alert when you do?
+We’ve all heard these commands before.
+Are you sitting up straight right now?
+Once you bring your attention to your sitting position, you probably sit up taller.

 Posture refers to the body’s alignment and position with respect to the force of gravity.
 The further one’s posture deviates from the ideal alignment the more load is placed on the body’s passive structures (joints, ligaments, and discs), and the more work the muscles have to perform to prevent further deviation from ideal posture.
 The best way to illustrate this concept is to look at the effect of forward head posture (FHP).
 For every inch of forward head posture, an additional 10 lbs of force is applied on the cervical spine.
 Since the human head weighs 12 lbs on average, just 2 inches of forward head posture almost triples the relative weight of the head.
 Think about that for a moment.
 There is a good chance that as you are reading this article your head is applying 30 lbs of pressure on your neck and midback.

 The ideal upper body posture alignment in sitting is one where the ears are in line with the shoulders and the shoulders are in line with the hips.
 Try it right now.
 Would you be able to maintain this posture all day while working on the computer and looking at your phone?
 For most, the answer to that question is no.

 So instead of aiming to achieve perfect static postural alignment at all times, let’s explore posture as a dynamic concept that is affected by a multitude of factors such as our environment and our movement habits.